 Other tests may include growth measurements, calculating body mass index (BMI), measuring body water content, taking a skin biopsy and analysing a hair sample.

-Inpatient treatment will usually involve:
+Hospital treatment will usually involve:

-- correcting or preventing low blood glucose
+- treating or preventing low blood glucose

-If treatment was started in the later stages of malnutrition, the person may be left with physical and intellectual disabilities.
+If treatment was started in the later stages of protein malnutrition, the person may be left with physical and intellectual disabilities.